SiD3W4y/r2-gorecover/Readme.md

 # r2-gorecover
 ## Description
 gorecover is a radare2 plugin that can recover symbols from stripped go executables.
 It could be useful for ctf challenges, malware analysis or even day to day reverse engineeing of proprietary software.
+It can even work if the gopclntab section info was stripped by using byte pattern matching.

 The plugin was tested on 64bits PE/ELF files and worked.
 A workaround was necessary on PE files since there is no .gopclntab section, and since it resorts to byte pattern matching there is a risk (albeit small) of false